LawCash Legal Dictionary

 Apply Now for a Lawsuit Funding Advance

-- Accident Report – A formal, detailed recording of an incident or event documented at the scene of the incident or shortly thereafter by an authority figure such as a police officer, manager, or hospital staff member.
+- Accident Report – A written statement of an incident or event documented at the scene of the incident or shortly thereafter by an authority figure such as a police officer, manager, or hospital staff member.
+An accident report is sometimes also referred to as an Incident Report.

 - Act of God – An accident or event resulting from natural causes, without human intervention or assistance; an act which could not have been prevented by reasonable precaution or care, including for example, damage from floods, lightning, earthquake, or storms.